shafidmg/Azure-DevOps-Docs/README.md

 # Azure-DevOps-Docs
-This repo is to maintain the devops related to documents.
+This repo is to maintain the devops related documents.